HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 "the screenshots just do not do this mod justice. the combat is like nothing before in freelancer and is something that needs to be experienced to be understood...it can easily rival the intensity of something like freespace." - Chip
 "...in my opinion the best Freelancer mod I have ever played, it has everything I ever wanted in a Freelancer mod.
 Balance (most important), Capitals, and Difficulty." - Why485
 "This mod is AWESOME.
-The AI is absolutely groundbreaking." - Matt001 "88 Flak.
+The AI is absolutely groundbreaking." - Matt001 "...and it has to be the first mod where you can get into circle fights with the ai" - KillerJaguar "88 Flak.
 Goes Great With Whisky." - Dread Pirate Lowsound "I'm somewhat surprised FL didn't just go NO WAY! and just crash" - M0tah